⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. It is gradually baked to a temperature of approximately 1,300 degrees Celsius, which is higher than that of unglazed pottery.
+1. It is gradually fired to approximately 1,300 degrees Celsius, a higher temperature than that used for unglazed pottery.

-2. The firing time is about 12 to 15 hours.
-After the firing, the base becomes white and the glaze becomes transparent, giving it a luster.
+2. The firing process takes about 12 to 15 hours.
+Once completed, the base turns white, and the glaze becomes transparent, creating a glossy finish.

 2-3 上絵付け